Plus 3 Examples Of SMART Financial Goal-Setting

 - Long-term financial goals

-For well-rounded, smart financial planning, you want to have SMART financial goals in each of these 3 areas.
+For well-rounded, smart financial planning, you want to have SMART financial goals in these three areas.
 So, let’s define each category for financial planning purposes.

 Short-Term SMART Financial Goals